fifinao/AI-JobMatch/README.md

 In our workflow, [Apify](https://console.apify.com) is used to collect fresh LinkedIn jobs within the last 24 hours.
 Apify provides tons of actors to scrape up-to-date web data from any website for AI apps and agents, and I chose [**_Linkedin Jobs Scraper - PPR_**](https://apify.com/curious_coder/linkedin-jobs-scraper) as it is paid by result rather than subscription.
 But feel free to choose the scrapper which fits your needs, and the detailed configuration steps will be on the actor's page.

 #### 🔹 OpenAI (LLM scoring model)
-DailyJobMatch uses an LLM to read your job description, read your CV, evaluate the matches and score the fit across 6 dimensions and finally generate structured JSON outputs. n8n can be integrated with almost all the conversational chatbots.
+AIJobMatch uses an LLM to read your job description, read your CV, evaluate the matches and score the fit across 6 dimensions and finally generate structured JSON outputs. n8n can be integrated with almost all the conversational chatbots.
 Here's how you can set up with the **OpenAI model**: https://docs.n8n.io/integrations/builtin/credentials/openai/

 ---